Living in China

 Studying in China will not only allows you to witness the dramatic changes of a 5000-year historic country but also gives you a chance to make a lot of friends from all over the world.
 Maybe you have already been told by your friends who are studying in China that life in China is quite cozy and comfortable.
 However, I bet you want to know a more vivid picture of the real life in China.

-As an international student, you can choose several ways of accommodation in China: living in school dormitories, renting an apartment outside the campus, or home-stay in a local family.
+As an international student, you can choose several ways of accommodation in China: living in school dormitories, renting an apartment outside the campus

 For most of the students, the popular way is to accommodate in school dormitories.
 Most Chinese universities provide very good and comfortable dormitories for international students.
 Dormitories for international students usually have private bathrooms with TV, Internet access, washing machine, and refrigerators all available.
 The general costs of accommodation on campus range from 400 to1, 500 USD a year for different type of rooms in different cities.
 For example, the accommodation of a university in Beijing and Shanghai usually cost more than 1,000 USD a year for a double room and more than 1,500 USD for a single room.
 However, it will only cost about 600-800 USD a year for a double room in smaller cities such as Qingdao or Dalian.
 It could be even cheaper in some other cities.